vmware/terraform-provider-avi/website/docs/d/avi_botipreputationtypemapping.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `ip_reputation_mappings` - Map every ipreputationtype to a bot type (can be unknown).
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `name` - The name of this mapping.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - The unique identifier of the tenant to which this mapping belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `uuid` - A unique identifier of this mapping.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.